 Introduces the study of global early modernity through the lens of the Portuguese empire c.
 1400-1700.
 Maps out the origins, motivations, and nature of Portugal's imperial expansion.
 Establishes the patterns of the Portuguese presence in the Atlantic and Indian Ocean.
 Emphasizes the dependence of the Portuguese empire on other societies, its institutional fragility, its social complexity, and the difficult relations between ideology and economy.
 Explores the idea of an early "cultural globalization" in religion, art and politics from Iberia to Japan via Brazil, Africa and India.
 Avoids the traditional idea of an exceptionality of the Portuguese overseas experience.
-Conducted in Portuguese.
+Conducted in English.

 POBS 1600J.
 Conflicts, Diasporas and Diversities: Religion in the Early Portuguese Empire.

 Focuses on the history of the early modern Portuguese religious world, covering such topics as religious diversity and oppression, the Portuguese Jews and their experiences of persecution and Diaspora, the role of the Inquisition, the establishment of the Society of Jesus in Portugal and the creation of a network of Jesuit missions in the Portuguese world, the Counter-Reformation and the evangelization of so-called gentiles and infidels, and messianic beliefs in the Kingdom of God.
 Primary sources include works by Portuguese chroniclers in translation, as well as the original editions housed at the John Carter Brown Library.
 Conducted in English.